 When Alanis Morissette first burst upon the global music scene in the mid-nineties, she created a truly massive commotion by dramatically reinventing the role of confessional singer-songwriter for a new generation of music lovers.

-On May 22, 2010 Morissette married rapper Mario "MC Souleye" Treadway and had their first child, Ever Imre Morissette-Treadway, on December 25, 2010.
+On May 22, 2010, Morissette married rapper Mario "MC Souleye" Treadway.
+They had their first child, Ever Imre Morissette-Treadway, on Christmas Day that same year.

-Morissette has also lent her voice and her time to charitable events including performances in a John Lennon tribute concert in New York City, Music Without Borders in Toronto, a U.S summer tour with long-time friends and fellow Canadians Barenaked Ladies (who partnered with Reverb; a non-profit environmental organization) and at the Museum of Tolerance in Los Angeles.
-In 2001 she was presented with the Global Tolerance Award by the Friends of the United Nations, honored as a Champion for Change in Washington D.C. as part of Stop Violence Against Women week and in 2010 released an acoustic version of her song "Still" as part of a compilation from Music for Relief in support of the 2010 Haiti Earthquake Crisis.
+Morissette has also lent her voice and her time to charitable events, including performances in a John Lennon tribute concert in New York City, Music Without Borders in Toronto, a U.S summer tour with long-time friends and fellow Canadians Barenaked Ladies and at the Museum of Tolerance in Los Angeles.
+In 2001, she was presented with the Global Tolerance Award by the Friends of the United Nations, honored as a Champion for Change in Washington D.C. as part of Stop Violence Against Women week and released an acoustic version of her song "Still" as part of a compilation from Music for Relief in support of the 2010 Haiti Earthquake Crisis.